Cheatgrass spraying begins in Wyoming-Colorado wildfire area - News Break

 Cheatgrass is a nonnative species that can proliferate in disturbed environments and burns readily, destroying sagebrush and other native plants.

+Previous use of herbicide has successfully controlled cheatgrass, Forest Service rangeland management specialist Jackie Roaque said in a statement.

+“We are optimistic that there will be the same success with this project and at an even larger scale than in the past,” Roaque said.

-Forest managers plan to treat about 14 square miles of areas mainly in Wyoming but also Colorado that burned in the Mullen Fire.
-The wildfire charred 276 square miles in the two states.
+Forest managers plan to treat about 14 square miles (37 square kilometers) of areas mainly in Wyoming but also Colorado that burned in the Mullen Fire.
+The wildfire charred 276 square miles (716 square kilometers) of southern Wyoming and northern Colorado in 2020.

+The fire damaged or destroyed dozens of cabins and other structures from September until snows in late October.
+It was among Wyoming’s biggest wildfires in recent memory.